RobLoach/CLove/README.md

 On Linux and OS X:
 - Download and install cmake,gcc,g++(optional git)(on OSX you can install these using brew)
+- Make a new directory inside Clove, eg: build.
+Go there and call: cmake ../ && make
 - If you have problems with building on Linux(Debian based) install: sudo apt-get install freeglut3 freeglut3-dev libglew1.5 libglew1.5-dev
 libglu1-mesa libglu1-mesa-dev libgl1-mesa-glx libgl1-mesa-dev libasound2-dev